Denied Boarding Regulations

 There are of course lots of other complaints about airlines.
 Here is just one regarding Easyjet.

-There are no such rules for flights operating outside of the EU and you should contact the Civil Aviation Authority for advice.
+There are no such rules for flights operating outside of the EU/EEA or Swiss region (that are not an EU/EEA or Swiss carrier) and you should contact the Civil Aviation Authority for advice.

-More details of amounts of compensation per type of/length of delay and advice on how to complain about loads of sectors in the bestelling book!
+More details of amounts of compensation per type of/length of delay or denied boarding and advice on how to complain about loads of sectors in the bestelling book, How to Complain: The Essential Guide to Getting Refunds, Redress and Results!